 The Hope Hospital helped Jyoti and her mother recover from illness and exhaustion when we saw the family last, in November 2017.
 Hope Hospital later arranged for their ambulance, equipped with basic medicine, a doctor and a nurse, to visit Jyoti and her family at their home close to the railway track slums where Bijay and Anita also lived.
 We felt positive about Hope supporting the area where so many disabled and vulnerable people lived.

 We were aware that life for little Jyoti is never going to be easy.
 It would take many twists and turns we thought but we never anticipated what happened next.
-The family noticed a lump on her left forehead in January and took her to the main public hospital.
+The family noticed a lump on her right forehead in January and took her to the main public hospital.
 The doctors showed little interest in identifying the obvious growing problem, passed her around the various departments and saying, ‘Sorry we can’t help you.’
 Eventually she had an MRI scan and a large tumour on her brain was identified.
 ‘It’s too dangerous to operate’ doctors claimed, suggesting trying powerful and expensive drugs instead.
 Auntie had to borrow the money since there was no alternative and we helped her with some of the cost.
 It doesn’t look good for Jyoti and we can only hope that the drugs reduce the swelling.
 It may be that an operation will be her only hope but finding someone to perform such a delicate task for a blind 2 year old slum dweller may well prove impossible.
 We are all upset, especially Anna.